How to Freeze Rhubarb (So You Can Eat It All Year Long)

 Rhubarb is one of the first vegetables to appear in the spring, and its peppy pink color and bracing flavor seem specially designed to cheer us up.
+(Psst!
+Learn how to grow rhubarb in your backyard.)
 Whether you love rhubarb compote, rhubarb cake or rhubarb sauce, you probably wish rhubarb was around longer.
 The solution?
 Learn how to freeze rhubarb—it’s easy peasy.

 How to Freeze Rhubarb

 Wash the rhubarb thoroughly; since it grows close to the ground, dirt and grit can cling to the stalks.
 Trim away and discard all leaves or greenery, which are dangerously toxic.
 (Don’t eat them or throw them to the dog!)

 Pat the rhubarb dry.
 Slice the stalks into small pieces, about an inch or two long.

 Step 2: Blanch, If You’d Like

 Blanching rhubarb (and other vegetables) preserves their bright color, especially if you plan to freeze rhubarb for more than three months.
 Honestly, cooked rhubarb turns a bit brownish anyway, so I’m usually one to skip this step.
 But, if you want to keep that gorgeous color, bring a pot of water to boil and drop the rhubarb pieces in for one minute.
 Drain and immediately run under cold water to halt cooking.
 (You want the rhubarb to stay crisp, not par-cooked and flaccid.)
 Dry the rhubarb before you freeze it.